smorad/um_cisc_7026/lecture_12_transformers.typ

     ]

 ==
+I hope you enjoyed the course! #pause

-There are many more topics to cover! #pause
+But there are many more topics to learn! #pause

-Now, you have the tools to study deep learning #pause
+Now, you have the tools to study deep learning on your own #pause

-You have the tools to train neural networks for real problems
+You have the tools to train neural networks for real problems #pause

 ==
 In the first lecture, I asked everyone in this class for something #pause